 We seek to foster relationships with other environmentally focused websites with which we can share articles, to enable the material we each produce to reach a wider audience.

 Comments can be left by any registered user of the site, but are moderated by the editorial team before they can be seen by other readers.
 We aim to moderate comments as quickly as possible, and will never delete a comment simply because the editors disagree with it.
 However, we will reject or edit comments whose tone we judge not to be consistent with the spirit of open discussion we seek to foster.
 Foul, abusive or insulting language and personal attacks will not be permitted.
 Spam comments will be deleted.
 We may also occasionally edit comments to amend typographical errors.

 Isonomia is not a ’Eunomia blog‘.
 Staff from Eunomia Research & Consulting do frequently contribute material to Isonomia, but do so alongside many other authors.
 Any reader who feels they can produce an article that meets our quality threshold is welcome to submit an outline or a draft, and we will always aim to respond.

 Although edited by Eunomia staff, Isonomia has a considerable level of editorial independence to allow it to be fast moving and responsive.
 Opinions expressed are not, therefore, intended to represent the collective views of Eunomia’s directors or a corporate ‘Eunomia view’ (indeed, such a thing cannot really be said to exist).

 Peter Jones, a senior consultant at Eunomia, is the Blog Editor and has lead responsibility for commissioning and sub-editing articles.
 He is supported by Junior Consultant Steve Watson.
-The Executive Editor is Mike Brown, Managing Director of Eunomia.
+The Executive Editor is Dominic Hogg, Chairman of Eunomia.

 17th July 2015